Who Can Be Helped By Psychotherapy?

 What Is the Process of Therapy Like?

-I see psychotherapy as a contractual partnership between us.
-You set your own long-term and short-term goals.
+I see psychotherapy as a contractual partnership between the clients and myself.
+Clients set their own long-term and short-term goals.
+Many clients come with concerns about the relationships in their lives.
 Some clients come with very specific desires to change emotional, thinking, and/ or behavioral patterns.
 Other clients come to have a compassionate place in which to adjust to losses or changes.
 For others there may be a need to address present or past loss or trauma which is affecting their current quality of life.
-Many clients come with concerns about the relationships in their lives.
 Some people come to have a special time and safe place weekly for support and advocacy.
-Sessions begin topically with whatever your concerns are that day.
+Sessions begin topically with whatever the concerns are at that time.

 How Often Should We Meet and for How Long?

-Usually the first three psychotherapy sessions are of an assessment nature in that you and I are getting acquainted and you are sharing relevant history, goals, etc. After that, the frequency of sessions is up to you.
+Usually the first session or two may be of an assessment nature in that clients and I are getting acquainted as clients are sharing relevant history, goals, etc. After that, the frequency of sessions is up to the clients.
 Most find that it is helpful to participate in therapy weekly, particularly at first, and may over time choose to taper off as needs are met.
 My door is, however, always open for “booster” work upon request.
 I find that most clients know when their work is done.
 I have worked with people who have come for months, some for years, and some who finish and then pop-in occasionally as needed.